Baroda State: 20th century

 Various important state institutions were founded in the early 20th century, including the Bank of Baroda on 20 July 1908.
 In 1908, Sayajirao also founded the Baroda Legislative Assembly (also known as the Baroda Dhara Sabha).

 By the beginning of the 20th century, the relations of the British with the four largest princely states—Hyderabad, Mysore, Jammu and Kashmir, and Baroda were managed by a British Resident under the direct authority the Governor-General of India.
 In 1911, Baroda State spanned 3239 km2, and the population was 2,032,798 persons as per the 1911 census of India.
 The state was very wealthy.
 The Pittsburgh Press reported in 1927 that the diamond necklace, which contained the Star of the South diamond, was a part of a royal collection worth $10,000,000 at the time, housed in the Nazarbaug Palace (built 1721) in Baroda city; another important part of the collection was a cloth embroidered with precious stones and seed pearls, made to cover the tomb of Mohammed.
+The Qatar National Museum now holds the Pearl Carpet of Baroda as one of its treasures.

 Dr. B.R.Ambedkar writes about his experience with untouchability in Baroda in the second chapter of his autobiographical book, Waiting for a Visa.

 In 1937, the princely states of the Baroda Residency were merged with those of the agencies adjacent to the northern part of the Bombay Presidency — Rewa Kantha Agency, Surat Agency, Nasik Agency, Kaira Agency and Thana Agency — in order to form the Baroda and Gujarat States Agency.
 A few years before independence the process of the 'Attachment Scheme' began in order to integrate the smallest princely states, estates and thanas.
 Baroda State was one of the main beneficiaries of this measure by being able to add about 15,000 km2 and half a million inhabitants to the state.
 The merged states were Pethapur on 1 February 1940, the Katosan Thana, with Deloli, Kalsapura, Maguna, Memadpura, Rampura, Ranipura, Tejpura, Varsora, the Palaj Taluka and both Ijpura States between June and July 1940.
 These were followed on 10 July 1943 by the states of Ambliara, Ghorasar, Ilol, Katosan, Khadal, Patdi, Punadra, Ranasan, Wasoda and Wao Also many small Talukas of the region were merged.
 On 24 July 1943 Sachodar State and a few small places that had no own jurisdiction were annexed.
-By December of the same year the small states of Bajana, Bhilka, Malpur, Mansa and Vadia followed suit.
+By December of the same year the small states of Bajana, Bhilka, Malpur, Mansa and Vadia met the same fate.

 Finally on 5 November 1944 the Baroda and Gujarat States Agency was merged with the Western India States Agency (WISA) to form the larger Baroda, Western India and Gujarat States Agency.